1986

 + probably more

-Line-up: RW (bass)/Bob Dylan (gtr, voc)/Clem Clempson (gtr)/Terry Williams (dr)/
+Line-up: RW (bass)/Bob Dylan (gtr, voc)/Clem Clempson (gtr)/Terry

-Fiona Flanagan (voc, gtr)
+Williams (dr)/Fiona Flanagan (voc, gtr)

-Note: One day the group also played
+One day the group also played:

-- Green Onions (Booker T. Jones/Stever Cropper/Al Jackson/Lewis Steinberg)
+- Green Onions (Booker T. Jones/Stever Cropper/Al Jackson/Lewis

-860920B 20st September: RICHIE HAVENS.
+860920B 20th September: RICHIE HAVENS.
 Bristol, England, Colston Hall.
-Shootings for
+Shootings

-the movie ‘Hearts Of Fire’.
+for the movie ‘Hearts Of Fire’.
 Director: Richard Marquand.

-- Fear, Hate, Envy, Jealousy (Art Neville)
+- Fear, Hate, Envy, Jealousy (Art Neville) -playback

-Line-up: RW (bass)/Richie Havens (voc, gtr)/Clem Clempson (gtr)/Terry Williams (dr)
+Line-up: RW (bass)/Richie Havens (voc, gtr)/Clem Clempson (gtr)/Terry

 860921A 21st September: BOB DYLAN.
 Bristol, England, Colston Hall.
 Shootings for the